Kamanaka5502/ai-system-preflight/README.md

 Pre-execution validation layer for AI systems.

-Before an AI system is allowed to act, this module verifies structural integrity, configuration consistency, and expected invariants.
+Before an AI system is allowed to act, this module verifies structural integrity, configuration consistency, and critical invariants.

 ---

 ## Purpose

 Most AI failures are not model failures — they are system failures:

 - Missing invariants
 - Corrupted state
 - Invalid assumptions
 - Silent configuration drift

 This project implements a deterministic preflight layer that checks critical conditions before model execution.